-In my last post, prostate I talked about how to ditch the 5-paragraph essay by switching to the “show and tell” approach.
-For you visual learners, link I put together a simple outline of each so you can see the difference.
+In my last post, I talked about how to ditch the 5-paragraph essay by switching to the “show and tell” approach.
+For you visual learners, I put together a simple outline of each so you can see the difference.

 Read more about how to Show and Tell to write a terrific narrative-style essay for your college application!

 It’s time to let go of the 5-paragraph essay format that most English teachers have pounded into your DNA by now.

 College admissions essays are very different from the formal academic essays you wrote in high school.

 Well, most are called “personal narratives,” which use the first-person to tell a story or explore a personal insight about yourself or something you value.
 The majority are written in a more casual style (tone, voice and structure).

 Like the 5-paragraph essay, however, they still need to make a “main point,” and they require a structure, although one that is much looser.